ay0408/GWAS-statistics-SmoothSensitivity/README.md

 ## Future Directions

+・Completely eliminating restrictions on the number of cases and controls for the $\chi^2$-statistics based on a contingnecy table.

 ・Covering all statistical analysis in GWAS, e.g., Cochran-Armitage trend test and EIGENSTRAT.

 ・Improving the selection of random variables in Algorithm 1.